WHO declares coronavirus outbreak an international emergency | CBC News

 "They are taking extraordinary measures in the face of what is an extraordinary challenge," he said, referring to China.

-The person-to-person spread of the new coronavirus in three countries — Germany, Vietnam and Japan — is worrying and would be considered by experts reconvened to consider declaring a global emergency, the WHO had said Wednesday.
+The person-to-person spread of the new coronavirus is worrying and would be considered by experts reconvened to consider declaring a global emergency, the WHO said Wednesday.
+As of Thursday, the countries with such instances include the United States, Germany, Vietnam and Japan.

 WATCH | WHO 'very impressed' by China's handling of coronavirus:

+"While we understand the concerns of other countries, we should also listen to the advice of [the] WHO director-general," Zhang said.
+"He said he had full confidence in China's efforts."

+Zhang noted that it was important to avoid "overreactions, which may result in spillover negative effects."

-To date, about 99 per cent of the more than 7,700 cases are in China.
+As of Jan.
+30, about 99 per cent of the more than 7,700 cases are in China.
 Ryan estimated the death rate of the new virus at two per cent, but said the figure was very preliminary.
-With fluctuating numbers of cases and deaths, scientists are only able to produce a rough estimate of the fatality rate and it's likely many milder cases of the virus are being missed.
+With fluctuating numbers of cases and deaths, scientists are only able to produce a rough estimate of the fatality rate, and it's likely many milder cases of the virus are being missed.

 In comparison, the SARS virus killed about 10 per cent of people who caught it.